microsoft/hands-on-lab-acs-teams/docs/workshop.md

 ---
 published: true
 type: workshop
-title: Use Azure Communication Services to build a chat application with Teams
+title: Use Azure Communication Services to extend the capabilities of your applications
 short_title:
-description: Discover how to integrate Azure Communication Services with Microsoft Teams to build a chat application.
+description: Discover how to integrate Azure Communication Services with Microsoft Teams and you custom application to build a chat application.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 navigation_numbering: false
 authors: # Required.
 You can add as many authors as needed